World BBoy Series: Knockout stage

 Individuals in bold won their respective battles.

 World BBoy Series 2018 / Undisputed Masters V

 To qualify for the Undisputed Masters, Breakers had to win 1 of the 9 World B-Boy Series championships.
 Additional wildcards were rewarded to competitors based on their position on the Undisputed Ranking.

-The Undisputed Masters V was held in Marrakech, Morocco on January 19, 2019.
+The Undisputed Masters V was held in Marrakesh, Morocco on January 19, 2019.

 Stripes USA – winner of Unbreakable was unable to compete due to injury.
 He was replaced by Nord Diamond RUS.